Measuring the star formation rate with gravitational waves from binary black holes: Discussion and outlook

 \section{Discussion and outlook}

 In this Letter we have shown how next-generation ground-based detectors will enable using gravitational waves from binary black hole to infer their merger rate throughout cosmic history, even in absence any model for the star formation history.
-On the other hand, if a modeled template is available for the star formation rate and for the time-delay distribution between formation and merger, we have shown how their characteristic parameters can be measured with just three months of data.
+On the other hand, if a modeled template is available for the star formation rate and for the time-delay distribution between formation and merger, we have shown how their characteristic parameters can be measured with 30000 simulated signals.

-We have simulated four different ``Universes'', assuming the formation rate matches the Madau-Dickinson star formation rate, and four different prescriptions for the delay between formation and merger: flat in the logarithm of the time-delay, or exponential, with e-fold time of 0.1, 1 or 10~\gyr.
+We have simulated four different ``Universes'', assuming the BBH formation rate is proportional to the Madau-Dickinson star formation rate.
+The coefficient of proportionality is a redshift- and SFR-dependent function that accounts for the fraction of SFR with metallicity below 10\% of the solar metallicity~\citep{Belczynski:2006br}.
+The four data sets use four different prescriptions for the delay between formation and merger: flat in the logarithm of the time-delay, or exponential, with e-fold time of 0.1, 1 or 10~\gyr.

 The unmodeled approach yields a direct measurement of the volumetric merger rate $\vmr\equiv \ud N/\ud V_c\ud t_d$.
-Fig~\ref{Fig.MeasuredGP} shows the measurement obtained with three months of data.
-The four models are clearly distinguishable, and have uncertainties much smaller than their separation for redshifts below $\sim 4$.
+Fig~\ref{Fig.MeasuredGP} shows the measurement obtained with 30000 simulated signals.
+The four models are clearly distinguishable, and have uncertainties much smaller than their separation for redshifts below $\sim 6$.
 At larger redshifts, the uncertainties increase due to the smaller number of sources, and the larger uncertainty on their redshifts.